 One of the greatest things about having your own business, of being an entrepreneur is choosing whom you work with.
 No more clients chosen by your sales team or your boss.
-You no longer have to work with any person warm, and breathing with a pulse (although that helps ;)), you get to profile and attract who you want to work with, you get to say no to people who are not a fit and you get to spend each day waking up and wanting to go to work.
+You no longer have to work with any person warm, and breathing with a pulse (although that helps ;)), you get to profile and attract who you want to work with, you get to say no to people who are not a fit and you get to spend each day waking up and wanting to go to work with your ideal customer.
 What’s not to love?

 Well, you’re not your ideal customer.